First DUI Offense in Florida

 Driving under the influence (DUI) is heavily penalized in Florida.
 Even if you have a spotless criminal history and driving record, your first DUI conviction could slam you with heavy consequences and extensive legal penalties.
 Whenever you have been charged with a DUI, you should team up with The Wiseman Law Firm to start preparing a worthwhile case.

-For more than 15 years, Orlando criminal defense attorney Wiseman has been working within the legal field.
+For more than 15 years, Attorney Wiseman has been working within the legal field.
 He is a former prosecutor, which gives him insight to what the opposing counsel is thinking as your case progresses.
 Turn his experience and intuition into your advantages by calling (407) 708-9127 today.

 Convictions for first DUI offenses in Florida often include:

 - Six month to one year license suspension

 A first-time DUI conviction will also likely include an ignition interlock device (IID) to be installed on the offender’s vehicle.
 An IID will not allow a car to be started until the driver has blown into a small breathalyzer and recorded a BAC level under a preset amount, generally 0.08.
 Monthly taxes are also typically associated with installed IIDs, requiring the convicted individual to pay around $75 a month until it is removed.
 IIDs are usually installed for six months to one year after the driver’s license is reinstated.